nworbde/dStar/README.md

 For a basic example of how to run a neutron star model over an accretion/quiescent cycle, copy `examples/basic_run` and follow the instruction in the `README.md` file in that directory.

+##How to cite
+If you do use `dStar`, we'd appreciate a citation! `dStar` is listed in the Astrophysics Source Code Library [ascl:1010.083](http://ascl.net/1505.034) and can be cited as, e.g.,

+    Brown, E. F. 2015, Astrophysics Source Code Library, ascl:1505.034

+A bibliographic entry can be obtained from [ADS](http://adsabs.harvard.edu/abs/2015ascl.soft05034B).

 ##Upcoming improvements
   1. add load/save options for models
   2. ability to generate an atmosphere model with an arbitrary composition.